ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 [/sourcecode]

 Backends need to be specified on the necessary components (binary-poll, poll, quiz), and can be deployed by publishers, tools or others.

+### User information dialog

+The amp-story-interactive component reports aggregated user response statistics to a backend service.
+An information dialog explains to users how their responses are handled and aggregated.

+The information dialog shows the domain of the url passed in the endpoint attribute by default.
+Backend owners may add their domain into a lookup file to provide users with clearer information with regards to how their data is being used and collected, but it is not required for the backend to work.
+When using a listed backend, the information dialog displays a string representing the entity that receives the data and a “Learn more” link.
+Backend owners can include their information for users in the [disclaimer-backends-list.json](https://github.com/ampproject/amphtml/blob/master/extensions/amp-story-interactive/0.1/disclaimer-backends-list.json) by submitting a pull request on GitHub.

+Valid information fields are:

+-   `learnMoreUrl`: The URL of a page that includes more information on data collection by the backend.
+-   `entityName`: A string that represents the entity that receives the data.

 ## Attributes